Rajinikanth Admitted to Hyderabad Hospital Following Fluctuating Blood Pressure | Read Full Hospital Statement Here

 New Delhi: Superstar Rajinikanth was rushed to Apollo Hospitals in Hyderabad on Friday following severe fluctuations in blood pressure.
 In a statement, the Apollo Hospitals said that apart from fluctuating blood pressure and exhaustion “he did not have any other symptoms and is hemodynamically stable”.
-Also Read - India vs Australia Test 2020: Ajinkya Rahane Speaks on Virat Kohli Run-Out Episode in Adelaide, Says I Said Sorry to Him
+Also Read - Rajinikanth Hospitalised Over Blood Pressure Fluctuations, Fans Wish Him Speedy Recovery

 “Though he did not have any symptoms of Covid-19, his Blood Pressure showed severe fluctuations and needed further evaluation for which he has been admitted to the hospital.
 He will be investigated and monitored closely in the hospital till his blood pressure settles down before being discharged”, the statement read.
-Also Read - Is Delhi University Reopening In January?
-Here’s What Varsity Has To Say
+Also Read - Rajinikanth Rushed To Hospital Over Severe Blood-Pressure Fluctuations

-Here’s the full statement: Also Read - Earthquake of Magnitude 6.3 Jolts Philippines
+Here’s the full statement: Also Read - After Rajinikanth, Karunanidhi's Elder Son Alagiri Says he Might Launch His Political Party Soon

 This comes days after the shooting of the Rajinikanth-starrer, ‘Annaatthe’, was halted after four of the film crew tested positive for COVID-19.
 However, the top actor and other crew members had tested negative for the virus.